Here are some frequently asked questions about our organization and what you can do to get involved!

 Yes!
 We provide all the training for you to join us.
 Many of the people who join the CSP have little or no first aid experience.
 After taking the course – which gives you an advanced level of first aid training – and with practice, most people become very competent first aiders.

+No, there are no substitutes for the New Patroller Course.
 All new patrollers, regardless of previous training, must attend and successfully complete the New Patroller Course.
 This is to satisfy our insurance and liability requirements and to ensure consistency in treatment.

 Depending on the status of your membership, you may be required to retake the New Patroller Course:

-1. CPR/AED Exam: The pass mark is 80 per cent on a multiple choice exam.
+1. CPR/AED Exam: This is a 20-question multiple choice exam.
+The pass mark is 80 per cent (16/20).

 4. Diagnostic Exam: This is a real-time evaluation of your patient assessment skills, diagnosis of the problem, and how you would treat the patient.
 A minimum of 80 per cent is required for the Diagnostic Exam.
 You will be examined by two instructors, each with a different scenario.
 A single re-test is available.

 We are all volunteers, we all have busy schedules, and time conflicts happen.
 Absences from the classroom sessions are evaluated on a case by case basis.
-You must obtain approval for missed classes, in advance, from the Calgary Zone’s VP Education, Brock Gillis, at brock.gillis@skipatrol.ca.
+You must obtain approval for missed classes, in advance, from the Calgary Zone’s VP Education, Robert Taylor, at robert.taylor@skipatrol.ca.
+Please send an email outlining the dates you will not be able to attend for approval.

 Driving a toboggan requires a special mixture of skill and art.
 The toboggan training weekend is a full weekend event in December, hosted by one of our resorts.
 During the weekend your toboggan training begins.
 When you successfully complete the toboggan training weekend, you may then begin your training at your assigned ski area.